Drip. drip. Drip. That’s the sound of digital marketing gold.

 When it comes to actually creating drip emails, keep it short, to the point and, above all else, relevant:

 - Your opening salvo should be quick and punchy.
-Grab their attention right off the bat and don’t bore the reader with too many details.
+Whether you’re sending a welcome email to a new subscriber or checking in with existing customers, grab their attention right off the bat with a compelling subject line.
+Don’t bore the reader with too many details.

 - Tweak your messaging as needed to react to an individual’s interests and pain points.
 Try to make it as specific as possible while still being applicable to a long list of contacts.